 Neither Party SHALL be liable for TREBLE, consequential, incidental, punitive, exemplary OR indirect damages, LOST PROFITS OR OTHER BUSINESS INTERRUPTION DAMAGES, in tort, contract, OR UNDER THIS aGREEMENT. nOTHING IS THIS AGREEMENT SHALL EFFECT EITHER PARTY’S ABILITY TO RECOVER ANY DAMAGES SET FORTH IN THE PURCHASE AGREEMENT.

+7. FURTHER ASSURANCES

+The Parties will promptly upon reasonable request from the other Party execute and deliver all such other documents and take such other actions as may be reasonably necessary to effectuate the intent and provisions of this Agreement.

-7. MISCELLANEOUS CLAUSES
+8. MISCELLANEOUS CLAUSES

-7.1 Transfer.
+8.1 Transfer.
 This Agreement shall inure to and bind the permitted successors and assigns of the Parties; provided, neither Party shall transfer this Agreement without the prior written approval of the other Party, which approval shall not be unreasonably withheld.